2 Methods

 2.4.1 Aggregating Predictions

 We have to aggregate the one-vs-all predictions from each of the sequential algorithm workflows in order to obtain a final class prediction on a holdout test set.
-Each sequential workflow has to be assessed on every sample to ensure that cases classified into the “all” class from a previous step of the sequence are eventually assigned a predicted class.
-For example, say that based on certain class-specific metrics we determined that the order of classes in the sequential algorithm was to predict HGSC vs. non-HGSC, CCOC vs. non-CCOC, LGSC vs. non-LGSC, and then MUC vs. ENOC.
+Each sequential workflow has to be assessed on every sample to ensure that cases classified into the “other” class from a previous step of the sequence are eventually assigned to a predicted class.
+For example, if based on certain class-specific metrics, we determined that the order of classes in the sequential algorithm was to predict HGSC vs. non-HGSC, CCOC vs. non-CCOC, LGSOC vs. non-LGSOC, and then MUOC vs. ENOC.
 Figure 2.7 illustrates how the final predictions are assigned:

 Figure 2.7: Aggregating Predictions for Sequential Algorithm